muratiger/singleton_eval/README.md

 ## Usage

-You can operate class method simply.
+You can operate instance method of singleton class simply.

 ```ruby
 class Sample